isacg5/thesis_project/README.md

 The entire system has been developed within a Docker environment.
 To simplify installation and configuration, you can access the full setup with all dependencies included by clicking [here](https://hub.docker.com/repository/docker/isacg5/final_solution/general).

 ## How to use
+In order to connect with the ZED2 camera, the server is activated with the following command inside the Docker container, but be aware that the client must be running from the camera side:
+• cd /ros2_ws/src/zed/scripts
+• python3 server_both.py

 In order to execute the system, the steps to follow are the following:
 1. cd /ros2_ws/src/plansys/plansys2_simple_example_py/plansys2_simple_example_py
 2. python3 gotopoint.py